ghada49/Project-Phase-2/README.md

   - Products and Purchase (detailed below)
   - Start Chatting (with users)
-	- Available user will be shown
+	- Online user will be shown
 	- You press on the button containing the user's name to chat with them If ame132 is online you will have [ ame132 button ] that you can click if you want to chat with her
   - Ask questions to Chatbot
 	-You can ask any FAQ questions (mentioned in the report) and the chatbot will answer)
+  - Logout:
+    logout application when done

 3. Products and purchase: